ENCCS/hpda-python/content/scientific-data.rst

 .. keypoints::

-   - 1
+   - File formats matter.
+For large datasets, use HDF5, NetCDF or similar.
-   - 2
+   - The Xarray package provides high-level methods to work with data in NetCDF format.
    - Consider sharing other research outputs than articles.
+It is easy to mint DOIs and get cited!